abigailhaddad/LLMResponseMetrics/readme.md

 - `litellm_demo.py`: A simple script showcasing basic usage of the `litellm` library for API calls.
 - `keys/`: Directory for storing API keys.

-# README for LLM Analysis Pipeline

-## Overview
-The LLM (Large Language Model) Analysis Pipeline is a Python-based toolkit designed to process, perturb, and evaluate language model outputs.
-It's tailored for researchers and developers working with language models like GPT-3, GPT-4, or similar, providing tools for generating perturbed prompts, calling language models, and evaluating their outputs using various metrics.

-## Features
-- **Data Loading**: Load prompts from CSV files or direct lists.
-- **API Key Handling**: Securely read API keys for different language model providers.
-- **Perturbation Generation**: Create perturbations of prompts to test language model robustness.
-- **Response Generation**: Generate responses from various language models.
-- **Result Aggregation**: Aggregate results based on specific metrics.
-- **Similarity Scoring**: Calculate similarity scores between target and actual responses.
-- **Keyword Matching**: Perform keyword analysis on the responses.
-- **Rating Calculation**: Rate responses based on their similarity to target answers.

 ## Installation
 1. Clone the repository to your local machine.
 2. Install the required packages using `pip`: